RewardisGem/oracle-dul/README.md

   - designed for oracle database recovery without backup
   - includes all oracle dul data recovery function, and easy-to-use GUI
   - directly extract table data from oracle datafiles
-  - unique databridge can send your data from source to destination without any manual work
+  - databridge can send your data from source to destination database easily
   - direct from database file, reliable
   - if system tablespace(system01.dbf) exists, dict-mode is fit for it, and provide tree diagram for data preview
   - if system tablespace(system01.dbf) was lost, PRM can work under non-dict-mode, you can still unload your table